w3f/polkadot-validator-setup/README.md

 ## Structure

-The secure validator setup is composed of one or more validators that run a local instance of NginX as a reverse TCP proxy.
+The secure validator setup is composed of one or more validators that run a local instance of NGINX as a reverse TCP proxy.
 The validators are instructed to:
 * advertise themselves with the public IP of the node and the port where the reverse proxy is listening.
 * bind to the localhost interface, so that they only allow connections from the